derb12/pybaselines/docs/algorithms_2d/polynomial_2d.rst

 However, since only the baseline of the data is desired, the least-squares approach must be modified.
-For polynomial-based algorithms, this is done by 1) only fitting the data in regions where there is only baseline, 2) modifying the y-values being fit each iteration, or 3) penalyzing outliers.
+For polynomial-based algorithms, this is done by 1) only fitting the data in regions where there is only baseline, 2) modifying the y-values being fit each iteration, or 3) penalizing outliers.

 .. note::
    For two dimensional data, polynomial algorithms take a single ``poly_order``